Voice For The Watershed

 TRWA works to protect and restore streamflow in the watershed.
 We monitor applications for increases in groundwater withdrawals that may lead to dried-up streams, and we promote water conservation and recharge in local communities.
-We recently participated in a project to assess barriers to aquatic passage (such as blocked culverts) throughout the watershed, and we served as consultant to Mass Audubon to research and write a report summarizing the project’s findings.
+We participated in a project to assess barriers to aquatic passage (such as blocked culverts) throughout the watershed, and we served as consultant to Mass Audubon to research and write a report summarizing the project’s findings.
 We advocate for and support communities’ efforts to repair or replace failing crossing structures.

 TRWA works to protect and restore wetlands, floodplains and wildlife habitat in the watershed.
 We review and comment on new construction that has potential impacts to wetlands and wildlife habitat, especially to habitat of rare species.
 We advocate for avoidance of impacts where possible, and adequate mitigation where impacts cannot be avoided.
 We also work with local boards to adopt zoning rules and guidelines that include land conservation requirements in permits for new development, and to raise awareness that protection of wetlands, floodplains and buffer zones provides critical resilience to flooding and storm damage that is expected to worsen with sea level rise and more intense rainfall caused by climate change.
 We also work in partnership with Mass Wildlife and Bristol County Agricultural High School, to assess the population of the threatened Diamondback Terrapins in the watershed, as well as conduct valuable nest protection.

 Help People Connect To The River And The Watershed’s Natural Resources.

 TRWA sponsors outdoor trips and other events that provide opportunities for residents and visitors to experience and enjoy the outstanding and irreplaceable natural resources in southeastern Massachusetts.
-Annual events include:
+Events include: